onaio/onadata/docs/merged-datasets.rst

 Retrieving Data from a Merged Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the data from all linked forms
+Returns the data from all linked forms.

 .. raw:: html